SANTA BARBARA COUNTY, California – Two agricultural crops on the Central Coast are still trying to find common ground.

 “This is a new industry.
 It is new to a lot of people and so I have to be sensitive to this fact, ”said Cabugos.
 “Next year we will convert a very small part of the acreage of our grapes into cannabis and thus diversify – not just the land – but the product, change over time, the coming generations and really look to the future.”

 Merrill and his fellow Central Coast winemakers have grown grapes for decades that are now some of the finest in the industry.
 He knows cannabis will stay here.

 He says winemakers and legal cannabis growers in different growing areas can work side by side in many cases.
 But he says it has to be a “one-way street”.

 “This is what winegrowers are looking for.
 How can cannabis growers work with the grower next door to ensure they can keep growing the grapes they grew for many years before they hit the market, ”said Merrill.

 Cabugos said the biggest challenge will be to fill the generation gap so the industry can reach its full potential.

 “I think the younger generations are all or most of them okay with cannabis or either using cannabis or some type of product,” Cabugos said.
-“It’s going to take a while, especially in this county, but I believe that in five years after all this talk and everything figured out, maybe with all this federal stuff stuff, California will be the king of this industry, what the.”
-Production, and that on top of that, it will be Santa Barbara County. “
+“It’s going to take a while, especially in this county, but I believe that in five years after all this talk and everything figured out, maybe with all this federal stuff, California will be the king of this industry, what the.”
+Production, and on top of that, it will be Santa Barbara County.“